Payment technology

 Electronic wallets (eWallets)

-An e-wallet stores money loaded from bank transfers, credit cards, or in-store payments.
+An eWallet stores money loaded from bank transfers, credit cards, or in-store payments.
 It enables online or in-store transactions, requiring internet access via a device.
 Some of these popular alternative payment methods include Alipay, PayPal and WeChat Pay.

-PayPal is one of the most popular payment methods for its convenience.
+PayPal is one of the most popular payment method for its convenience.
 Customers can maintain a cash balance or add funds from a different source for purchases.
+PayPal also has a financing option known as PayPal Credit.

 PayPal is quick, convenient, and secure, eliminating the need to enter credit card numbers for transactions with unfamiliar merchants.